pegnet/pegcap-bridge/README.md

 }
 ```

-Returns the asset rates for a specific height.
-All rates use USD as base.
-An FCT rate of `5.6515013`
-means that `1 FCT = 5.6515013 USD`.

-Returns the market data for a specific height.
-Burnt is the additional amount of pFCT created that block.

 ## /v1/24hour/:height

 Returns the approximate height 24 hours ago.
 Returns an error if 24 hours is earlier than the Genesis.